efournier92/Grocery-List-Sinatra/README.md

 ##GroceryLister

-This is a site I built during my first week of using Sinatra, while honing my HTTP skills with Launch Academy.
-Namely, I used it to practice generate a dynamic web page in response to a `GET` request, and persist information from a user submitted via a `POST` request.
+This is an app I built during my first week of using Sinatra, while honing my HTTP skills with Launch Academy.

+I used it to practice generating a dynamic web page in response to a `GET` request, and persisting information from a user submitted via a `POST` request.

-It's a simple site that allows users to input a grocery item into the text field, along with the quantity of that item to buy.
+The app allows users to input a grocery item into the text field, along with the quantity of that item to buy.

 The inputed data is persisted via a .csv file: `grocery_list.csv`.